julia-kraus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-#### 2. Include an exploratory visualization of the dataset.
+#### 2. Exploratory Visualization

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed

 ![alt text][image1]

 ### Design and Test a Model Architecture

-As a first step, I decided to convert the images to grayscale because a) training runs faster if pictures are in grayscale and b) the LeNet archigecture requires an image with 32x32 pixels in grayscale.
+As a first step, I decided to convert the images to grayscale because a) training runs faster if pictures are in grayscale and b) the LeNet architecture requires an image with 32x32 pixels in grayscale.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because normalization
+As a last step, I normalized the image data because normalization.
+Normalization brings all features to a similar range, which helps the algorithm converge faster.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.